 Here in the South, we consider recipes for pound cakes family treasures that are meant to be celebrated and handed down for generations.
 I have a genuine love for pound cake in every single flavor, it's a love affair that has been lifelong.
 I can remember climbing up onto a chair to watch my great Aunt make her famous lemon pound cake.
 I was most interested in the licking the beaters after she finished, but none-the-less I was hooked.

-Tips for Making Southern Pineapple Pound Cake with Cream Cheese Glaze
+How to Make the Best Southern Pineapple Pound Cake with Cream Cheese Glaze

-My fondness for pound cake has continued and I have many flavors and variations here on my website that are super popular with al of the bake-from-scratch bakers.
+My fondness for pound cake has continued and I have many flavors and variations here on my website that are super popular with all of the bake-from-scratch bakers.
 Scroll through the recipe index for more pound cake flavors here when you have time to browse.

 - When making a pound cake, there's no need to overbeat the batter.
 Once all of the dry ingredients have been added to the creamed ingredients, beat the batter just until fully combined.
 Take time to stop and scrape the bowl occasionally.